jpweber/minic/README.md

       name: db-storage
 ```

-Assumes you already have a mount named `db-storage` in your main container.
+TODO:
+Create a secret to hold your access and secret keys

 ## Run locally for testing